Jacobs-IMC

 My professional experiences

 I started my career at the Royal Dutch Navy in 1977 were I worked as mechanic, and later petty officer mechanical services, on board of Her Majesties ships.
 Almost nine years later I became an operator at the Amercentrale power plant in Geertruidenberg.
-I worked in the 5 units, where the largest unit was the coal power Amer 8

 At the end of 1990 I accepted a position at the KEYSTONE manufacturing plant in Breda, my first commercial business experience.
-Keystone was an American owned stock market listed company that developed and manufactured industrial valves.
+Keystone was an US stock market listed company that developed and manufactured industrial valves.
 This environment was quite a difference to the (semi) governmental organizations I had worked at until then.
 After a short adjustment period, I enjoyed the dynamics, the possibilities, the responsibilities and the space given for individual initiatives.
 I started at Keystone as the manager of quality control and 4 years later I became the operations manager.
 In 1997 the company was taken over by Tyco.

 From the food business I stepped into the world of turnkey production automation systems at VDL-Steelweld.
 The vast majority of the projects at Steelweld were related to the automotive business.
-Again this was a rather specific market ; "sexy" products in a very competitive business which was dominated by a few large players.
+Again this was a rather specific market: "sexy" products in a very competitive business which was dominated by a few large players.
 Due to the complexity of the process and product the organization was not so much production but specialist driven.
 I worked for Steelweld as the manager of planning and control and as such I was responsible for the loading the plant, streamlining production and monitoring the both the physical and financial progress of projects.

-Jacobs-IMC A Dongen T +31 (0)162_ 320562 M +31 (0)6_ 31232314 E info@jacobs-imc.nl KvK 17275772
+Jacobs-IMC A Dongen M +31 (0)6_ 31232314 E hjacobs@jacobs-imc.nl KvK 17275772

 Webdesign: Bits & Webs